JrVerbiest/jrverbiest.github.io/README.md

 - [Object detection](https://github.com/JrVerbiest/Object-Detection)

-  An EdgeAI project using the NVIDIA® Jetson Nano™ Developer Kit (4GB) and the Intel® RealSense™ Depth Camera D435i.
+  An Edge AI project using the NVIDIA® Jetson Nano™ Developer Kit (4GB) and the Intel® RealSense™ Depth Camera D435i.
+This pet project is mainly to acquire knowledge about computer vision in general and object detection more specifically.

 <br>